kilca/Shor-Algorithm/README.md

 The implementation of Shor was made with Qiskit library and contrary to a lot of example in the internet work with any N given.

-Contrary to the basic Shor algorithm, we simplified this algorithm by creating ourself a U gate with arithmetic instead of multiple swap gate.
+In opposite to the basic Shor algorithm, we simplified this algorithm by creating ourself a U gate with arithmetic instead of multiple swap gate.